open-risk/Open_Risk_API/README.md

 ### Contributions

+We welcome contributions to the Open Risk API in terms of ideas or code.
 If you want to contribute to Open Risk API please sign first the <a href="https://www.clahub.com/agreements/open-risk/OpenCPM">Contributor License Agreement</a>